Documentation

 Configuration Entries for Delayed Durability

-DELAYED_DURABILITY <N> (default 0) controls whether or not to use the modified log syncing strategy:
+DELAYED_DURABILITY <N> (default 0) controls whether or not to use a modified log syncing strategy.

-• When DELAYED_DURABILITY is set to 0 the new strategy is not in use.
+• When DELAYED_DURABILITY set to 0 disables delayed durability/

 • When DELAYED_DURABILITY is set to a positive value, <N>, the new strategy is in use and the log sync is guaranteed to occur within <N> seconds.
 A setting of 1 second is recommended because it results in a good performance gain (higher values offer very little additional benefit).
 The following configuration options are set as shown below: